TheKikGen/MPC-LiveXplore/src/preload_libs/readme.md

 So , now, you can add "buttons" allowing direct access to the different screens of the MPC application, as the MPC X or ONE do.
 You can even consider making a dedicated DIY usb controller (check my other Kikpad project) to add buttons or qlinks (like SOLO or MUTE buttons on the MPC Live for example).

+Note : MPC users can use the ["global mapping"](https://github.com/TheKikGen/MPC-LiveXplore/wiki/MPC-global-midi-mapping-in-standalone-mode-how-to) approach to get the same result.
+The Force is not with us, and doesn't have (yet) this controller mode.

 #### Quick setup

 Copy the tkgl_anyctrl.so library on a usb stick of a smartcard.